 Students in the Medical Assistant program must have any required health examinations, pathology tests, and immunizations completed prior to beginning clinical courses, fieldwork training, or externship experience.

-Our president, teacher, founder and friend, Jean Gonzalez, was nominated for the
+Our president, teacher and friend, Jean Gonzalez, was nominated for the

 2020 Orange County Business Journal’s Women In Business Award